 Cash advance check that uses your card’s credit line: 3% cash advance fee

 Bank of America cash advance fees are similar to what other credit card companies charge.
-Chase, Citi, Discover, American Express, and Wells Fargo have 5% cash advance fees, for example.
-Capital One has 3% cash advance fees and U.S. Bank charges 3-4% of the amount of each advance.
+Chase, Citi, American Express, and Wells Fargo have 5% cash advance fees, for example.
+Capital One has 3% or 4% cash advance fees and U.S. Bank charges 3% or5% of the amount of each advance.
 No matter who issues your card, cash advances will always be expensive.

-Those no foreign fee BofA cards clearly are a better choice for international spending than the ones with a 3% surcharge for everything you buy abroad.
+No foreign fee Bank of America cards clearly are a better choice for international spending than the ones with a 3% surcharge for everything you buy abroad.
 That’s actually one of the highest foreign fees on the market.
-So international shoppers need to be careful when picking a Bank of America credit card and perhaps consider cards from other issuers too.
+So international shoppers need to be careful when picking a Bank of America credit card and perhaps consider cards from other issuers too.… read full answer

-Some Bank of America credit cards have a 3% foreign transaction fee.
+Some Bank of America credit cards have 3% foreign transaction fees.

-Other Bank of America credit cards have no foreign transaction fee.
+Other Bank of America credit cards have 0% foreign transaction fees.

 Foreign transaction fees can apply when you travel abroad or make online purchases from foreign merchants.